react-native-anywhere/anywhere/README.md

 }
 ```

-Now you're all set!
+Now you're all set! ✨

 Whenever you reinstall your project, `npx @react-native-anywhere/anywhereify` will recompile your dependencies.
 These will then become available via imports:

 ```javascript
 import { Web3HttpProvider, OpenGSN } from "@react-native-anywhere/anywhere";
 const { RelayProvider, GSNConfigurator } = OpenGSN;
 ```

+You can check out some **Example Projects** [**here**](https://github.com/react-native-anywhere/anywhere/tree/main/examples).

-## ✌️ license
+## ✌️ License
 [**MIT**](./LICENSE)